svgdotjs/svg.js/README.md

 ```

 ### By class name
-There is no DOM querying system built into svg.js but [jQuery](http://jquery.com/) or [Zepto](http://zeptojs.com/) will hep you achieve this.
+There is no DOM querying system built into svg.js but [jQuery](http://jquery.com/) or [Zepto](http://zeptojs.com/) will help you achieve this.
 Here is an example:

 ```javascript
 /* add elements */